Convex-Dev/design/cad/010_transactions/README.md

  - `:eaddr` - the Address of execution where the error was raised
  - `:mem` - Integer amount of memory consumed by the transaction (may be omitted if zero, may be negative for a refund)
  - `:juice` - Execution juice for the transaction
- - `:fee` - Total fee paid in Convex coppers, including memory cost
+ - `:fees` - Total fee paid in Convex coppers, including memory cost

 An an optimisation, peers MAY avoid creating `Result` records if they have no requirement to report results back to clients.